Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - A neuron’s projective field, it’s impact on other neurons, is equally important to its function.
 - Cortical neurons don’t act individually but work together with other neurons to accomplish tasks.
 - The goal of uncovering a neuron’s projective field would complement our knowledge of a neuron’s receptive field.
-- Receptive field: a stimulus that causes the receptor/neuron to respond in a specific way.
+- *Receptive field*: a stimulus that causes the receptor/neuron to respond in a specific way.
 - The stimulus that elicits the strongest response is used to define the trigger feature of the cell, which had led to the view that cortical neurons are feature detectors.
 - However, this simplistic view has changed as we’ve learned more.
 - New details of receptive fields